Battle of Unsan

 The Battle of Unsan (Korean: 운산전투; Hanja: 雲山戰鬪; RR: Unsan jeontu; MR: Unsan chŏnt'u), also known as the Battle of Yunshan (云山战斗 (Yúnshān zhàndòu)), was a series of engagements of the Korean War that took place from 25 October to 4 November 1950 near Unsan, North Pyongan province in present-day North Korea.
-As part of the People's Republic of China's First Phase Campaign, the People's Volunteer Army (PVA) made repeated attacks against the Republic of Korea Army (ROK) 1st Infantry Division near Unsan beginning on 25 October, in an attempt to take advancing United Nations Command (UNC) forces by surprise.
-In an encounter with the United States military, the PVA 39th Corps attacked the unprepared U.S. 8th Cavalry Regiment in Unsan on 1 November, resulting in one of the most devastating U.S. losses of the war.
+As part of the People's Republic of China's First Phase Campaign, the People's Volunteer Army (PVA) repeatedly attacked the Republic of Korea Army's (ROK) 1st Infantry Division near Unsan beginning on 25 October, to surprise the advancing United Nations Command (UNC).
+The United States' (US) 8th Cavalry Regiment was encircled on 1–2 November and broke out with the loss of most of its heavy equipment.

 Background

-By October 1950, the UNC forces had successfully broken out of the Pusan Perimeter in the extreme south of Korea and the begun a northward advance liberating South Korea and then advancing through North Korea towards the Sino-Korean border, chasing the retreating North Korean Korean People's Army (KPA).
-The U.S. 1st Cavalry Division entered Pyongyang on 19 October, while the ROK were rushing towards the Yalu River in all directions.
-As part of the Thanksgiving Offensive to end the war, Major General Frank W. Milburn, commander of U.S. I Corps, ordered the ROK 1st Infantry Division to secure the Sui-ho Dam on the Yalu River by advancing through Unsan.
+North Korea was in retreat by October 1950.
+After breaking out of the Pusan Perimeter at the south-east tip of the Korean peninsula in September, the UNC offensive pursued the Korean People's Army (KPA) through South Korea, into North Korea, and toward the Sino-Korean border.
+The US 1st Cavalry Division entered Pyongyang on 19 October, while the ROK were rushing towards the Yalu River in all directions.
+As part of the Thanksgiving Offensive to end the war, Major General Frank W. Milburn, commander of US I Corps, ordered the ROK 1st Infantry Division to secure the Sui-ho Dam on the Yalu River by advancing through Unsan.

-Alarmed by the rapid collapse of the KPA and UNC military forces approaching the Chinese border, Chairman Mao Zedong ordered the People's Liberation Army North East Frontier Force to be reorganized into the People's Volunteer Army (PVA) for the upcoming intervention in Korea.
-Despite Mao's determination to save North Korea from capitulation, the Chinese military leadership expressed doubts on the ability of the Chinese army to fight against the more modernized U.S. forces.
-As a compromise, Mao authorized the First Phase Campaign, a bridgehead building operation with limited offensives against only the South Korean forces while avoiding contacts with the U.S. forces.
+In response to the rapid KPA collapse and the UNC advance toward the Chinese border, Chairman Mao Zedong ordered the People's Liberation Army's North East Frontier Force to be reorganized into the People's Volunteer Army (PVA) for the upcoming intervention in Korea.
+Mao was determined to prevent a North Korean capitulation, but the Chinese military was skeptical of its ability to fight more-modernized US forces.
+Mao compromised with the First Phase Campaign, a bridgehead building operation with limited offensives against South Korean forces while avoiding US forces.
 Under strict secrecy, the PVA entered Korea on 19 October.